 5.3.11 Safety Helmets: These must be to the standards specified in the current Motorsport UK NCRs, a (i.e. be acceptable for International and Motorsport UK Events) and must incorporate an FIA approved HANS device fitted in accordance with FIA Regulations.
 It is highly recommended that the helmet visor be fully closed whilst on circuit.

+5.3.12 It is mandatory for all cars to be fitted with an FIA Impact Data Recorder (IDR) supplied direct from Motorsport UK.
+The IDR must be fitted in accordance with the manufacturers instructions and is required to be fitted before any given vehicles next event.

 5.4 General Technical Requirements & Exceptions: